Rennar77/portfolio/Readme.md

 I’m currently building and refining front-end projects while exploring backend and cloud technologies.

 🚀 Live Preview
-https://blackleg.netlify.app/ — Deployed version on GitHub Pages or Netlify
+https://blackleg.netlify.app/ — Deployed version on Netlify

 💡 Want to see it live?
 Clone the repo and open index.html in your browser.